 But how accurate is this depiction?
 Is there a causal relationship?
-Does creativity make a person more susceptible to mental illness and substance abuse, or are those more predisposed to mental illness and substance abuse also more creative?
+Does creativity make a person more susceptible to mental illness and substance use disorder, or are those more predisposed to mental illness and substance use disorder also more creative?

 In this article, we’ll take a look at some of the most famed artists, scientists, and thinkers to have exemplified this phenomenon as well as examining how accurate this theory really is.
 Is there truly a connection between creative genius and mental illness, and if so, how strong is it?